DeoluA/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values
 #### 1. The total number of rows with NAs
-Rows with missing values in the 'steps' column are retrieved thus:
+Number of rows with missing values in the 'steps' column is retrieved thus:

 ```r
 nrow(activity %>% filter(is.na(steps)))